deepanshs/mrsimulator/docs/troubleshooting/package_manager.rst

 throw errors when run in the same environment.

 For this reason, we recommend using an environment manager, like ``venv`` or ``anaconda``.
-We will look at anaconda for its simple commands.
-Instillation instructions can be found on the `anaconda documentation page <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`__.
+We will look at anaconda for its simple commands. installation instructions can be found on the `anaconda documentation page <https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html>`__.

 .. note::